hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 <p class="meta">18 April 2015 &#8211; Karelia</p>

-#Intraduction
-microsvices hype
+#Introduction
 I decided to write a history and current state of our distributed azure project.
-We started from a simple azure worker and finished vith a very complex system.
+We started from a simple azure worker and finished with a very complex system.
 I suppose it will be interesting for developers who is going to build some distributed application and hope this post will help them to avoid some mistakes.
-Also I'm going to describe two possible solutions in FSharp for our current problems.
+In addition, I am going to describe two possible solutions in FSharp for our current problems.

 #History of an Azure project

 ##Start
 We started form a single azure worker, it had only two queues one for input and other for output and it was single threaded.
-Many azure tutorials shows the way how to build this kind of worker.
+Many azure tutorials shows the way to build this kind of worker.
 We decided to use azure storage queue instead of Azure Service Bus queue.
 It is cheaper and has better SLA.
 For possible future changes we abstracted queue in simple C# interface:

 {% highlight csharp %}
 //queue interface